-Its ambition is to become the reference school for those who learn and succeed by doing.
+The KEDGE ambition is to become the leading example of learning and succeeding by doing.

 This translates into a mission which, more than transmitting knowledge, is to encourage the detection, emergence and development of all those who wish to create value and have an impact on society.

-KEDGE has a student-centred approach which enables it to offer personalised and individualised support, combining know-how, interpersonal skills, self-knowledge and awareness of others.
+Its approach is student-centred which means that it can offer personalised and individualised support, combining know-how, good interpersonal skills, self-knowledge and awareness of others.

-Research at KEDGE has been structured around 4 centres of excellence and 3 centres of expertise which produce knowledge on the disciplines in which the school is internationally recognised.
+Research at KEDGE has been structured around 4 centres of excellence and 3 centres of expertise which generate knowledge in the fields for which the school has built up its international reputation.

-It is meaningful because it addresses the problems encountered by companies and brings together our students, our professors, partner companies and the regions.
+It is meaningful as it addresses real problems encountered by companies and brings together our students, professors, partner companies and the regions.

-Finally, KEDGE is committed to the regions by being a local player in economic development, employment and equal opportunities.
+Finally, KEDGE is committed to the regions by being a local agent for economic development, employment and equal opportunities.

-The school contributes to economic activity (internships, work-study programmes, employment) and to the life of its regions (events, contribution to networks and participation in the debate on ideas) to support their development.
+The school contributes to economic activity (internships, work-study programmes, employment) and the promotion of its regions (events, contributions to networks and participation in debates) to support their development.